arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Spring Data and Spring Data Rest.md

   - Danger of stack overflow
   - Danger of performance issues simply when adding just a log line

-- private methods annotated with transaction will not cope into opening a transaction
+- private methods annotated with transaction will not cope into opening a transaction.

 ---